eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 Member States SHALL register a common set of data about a) PID Providers, b) QEAA Providers, c) PuB-EAA Providers, d) non-qualified EAA Providers. and e) Relying Parties, according to the relevant requirements in [Technical Specification 6](../../technical-specifications/ts6-common-set-of-rp-information-to-be-registered.md).

-*Note: For PID Providers, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers, the common set of data specified in [Technical Specification 6] include the attestation type(s) that the provider intends to issue to Wallet Units.*
+*Note: For PID Providers, QEAA Providers, PuB-EAA Providers, and non-qualified EAA Providers, the common set of data specified in [Technical Specification 6][ts6] include the attestation type(s) that the provider intends to issue to Wallet Units.*

 </div>
 </div>

 <div class="eudi-hlr" id="Reg_01b" markdown>
-<div class="eudi-hlr__id">Reg_01b</div>
+<div class="eudi-hlr__id">Reg_01b<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Empty
+Member States SHALL collect the following information only for the purpose of transparency and SHALL NOT apply any pre-authorisation process on it: i) Contact information of the registering entity, ii) description of its services, iii) Attributes registered for each intended use (for Relying Parties), or types of attestation registered (for PID Providers and Attestation Providers), iv) Description of each intended use (for Relying Parties).

 </div>
 </div>